01 | Preamble

 An ordinary or extraordinary termination by the user must be provided in writing by email.
 The termination is deemed to have been received upon receipt of a written confirmation of termination by MailJerry.

 The communication between the user and MailJerry takes place in principle by email.
 The user has to ensure that the receipt of emails is guaranteed.
-MailJerry offers support for commercial and private customers exclusively by email at email@example.com.
+MailJerry offers support for commercial and private customers exclusively by request via the support form.
 If MailJerry is in contact with the customer by phone in exceptional cases, the connection fees and any costs (e.g. for value-added numbers) will be funded by the user.

 The times at which the MailJerry support can be reached and the scope of the MailJerry support services can be viewed at https://www.mailjerry.com/contact/.